The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 That's an extreme example, but not an entirely unrealistic one.
 Every job's DPS has peaks and valleys.
 If cards lasted longer, the disparity between properly and improperly timed cards wouldn't be so dramatic, but cards only cover a handful of GCDs.
 Unfortunately, that makes it very easy to "whiff" a card completely, only catching the lowest damage portion of someone's rotation.

-We've discussed that when choosing a target, you should be asking who is doing the most damage in that 15 second window.
+We've discussed that when choosing a target, you should be asking who is doing the most damage in that 15-second window.
 But, beyond the opener, you have the freedom to hold cards for almost 30 seconds without delaying your next Draw.
-The 15 second window isn't the whole picture, because *it's not just the one 15 second window*.
-It's any possible 15 second window that begins within the 30 second window between Draws.
+The 15 second window isn't the whole picture, because *it's not just the one 15-second window*.
+It's any possible 15-second window that begins within the 30-second window between Draws.

 The 30 seconds you have to use a card is called a "**Draw window**," and the 15 seconds of the card buff is called a "**card window**."
 So, the real game here is to identify the highest damage card window within each Draw window, between all potential recipients of whatever card you have.

 That involves understanding the ebb and flow of your party members' rotations and learning how to keep tabs on them throughout the encounter, sometimes down to the exact GCD.
 Ideally, you would have a solid understanding of other jobs' rotations in order to do this.

 But, even without being intimately familiar with how each DPS is played, you can still learn to catch individual burst windows with a combination of studying your group's logs for each encounter, good communication during the fight, and/or watching for certain cues that help you track and predict burst windows.

+Almost every ability in the game has a cooldown that is a multiple of 30 seconds.
+That makes it relatively simple to keep track of people's burst cycles by knowing the length of their main cooldowns and measuring them out by counting your Draws.
+In doing so, you'll find that most DPS operate on 60-second and 120-second burst cycles, which should be easy to keep track of: every other Draw, and every Divination window, which you're already playing around.